syncfusion-content/winui-docs/winui/Shadow/Customization.md

 The Shadow control provides support to enable or disable the shadow effect by using the `EnableShadow` property.
 The default value of the `EnableShadow` property is true.

-The below code snippet show how to display the shadow to be false:
+The below code snippet shows how to disable the shadow effect:

 {% tabs %}
 {% highlight XAML %}